monk-afk/SquareOne/cms/markdown/exp.md

 | silver_lump    |
 | quartz_crystal |

+The throw is: `if luck < random()`: you win a fortune multiplier!

+The multiplier is used with Fortune rounded up: `digged_item x random(1, Fortune)`

+In other words, if your fortune is 3.45 and you dig a diamond, you could get between 1 and 4 diamonds!

 ___

 ## Mob Drops

-Mobs drop items, and your luck/fortune will amplify those drops.
+Similar to node drops, killing mobs has a chance multiplier.

-Luck throw is successful if your luck stat is lower than a random decimal between 0.0 and 1.0
+Luck throw is successful if: `luck > rand`: successful luck

-If successful, the multiplier roll from the random number between zero and your fortune stat rounded up to the next integer is added to the mob drop
+The multiplier is the same as digging, except Fortune is *added on to the mob drops*.

-In other words, if a mob drops a diamond, and your fortune rolls a 2, you'll receive 3 diamonds.
+Meaning, if a killing a mob drops two diamonds, and your multiplier adds 2, you get 4 diamonds!

+___

+# Money

+The less fortunate don't get money drops every 30 minutes.

+The minimum amount of fortune to receive money drops is `0.5`